 Currently, Canada and the US exchange entry information on third-country nationals (non-US or Canadian citizens), permanent residents of Canada who are not US citizens, and permanent residents of the US who aren’t Canadian citizens.

 How long can a Canadian stay in the US?

-How long can a Canadian stay out-of-province and remain eligible for provincial health?
+How long can a Canadian stay out-of-province and maintain their provincial health care coverage?

 |Northwest Territories||6 months|

 |New Brunswick||7 months|

 Losing provincial coverage can be particularly devastating for mature travellers, as it can have serious implications.
 For one, when you return to Canada, your provincial plan won’t cover any of your medical expenses.
 This could result in significant medical bills for services you’re used to getting for free, including doctors’ visits, testing, treatments, procedures and hospital stays.